s-gbz/grilborzer.github.io/_posts/2020-02-06-review-the-lodge.md

 1. We start with the kids' perspective and observe Grace as an unperceivable shadow (we see her through windows).
 2. We switch to Grace when she breaks into the ice.
 3. Graces dog Grady (a reference to The Shining) is her symbol of a new life.
-His death is the end of her sanity and our return to the kids perspective.
+His death is the end of her sanity and our return to the kids' perspective.

-## A self fulfilling prophecy
+## A self-fulfilling prophecy
 Also in case you didn't notice: The puppet house scenes were the scheming of the kids plan.
 What's ironic: The kids viewed Grace as a "psycho" and symbol of agony.
-Their revenge is a self fulfilling prophecy that turned Graces beauty and gentleness to their disturbed perception of her.
+Their revenge is a self-fulfilling prophecy that turned Graces beauty and gentleness to their disturbed perception of her.